-Tropical hibiscus plants are highly prized for their large, showy flowers.
-Some hibiscus varieties also produce sweet, floral scents.
-Although tropical hibiscus requires more care and attention than hardy hibiscus, they’re still extremely rewarding.
-In this article, we’ll discuss how to grow and care for tropical hibiscus.
+Tropical hibiscus plants are highly prized for their large, showy flowers and sweet, floral scents.
+Even though I find tropical hibiscus requires more care and attention than hardy hibiscus, they’re still extremely rewarding.
+In this article, I’ll run through the foundations of successfully growing these plants in your garden including planting locations, soil types, watering, fertilizing, and pest control.

 Plant Family: | Malvaceae |